-Join our 2022 IPART Graduate Program to kick start your career and gain invaluable experience.
-Our Graduate Program is a structured two-year program where graduates have the opportunity to undertake rotations across the organisation, with access to development opportunities to grow professional knowledge and skills.
+Join our IPART Graduate Program to kick start your career and gain invaluable experience.
+Our Graduate Program is a structured two-year program.
+Graduates have the opportunity to do rotations across the organisation, with access to development opportunities to grow professional knowledge and skills.

 IPART provides independent regulatory decisions and advice to protect and promote the ongoing interest of the consumers, taxpayers and citizens of NSW.

-Our Regulation and Compliance team comprises of the Water and Energy Regulation Compliance team and the ESS (Energy Savings Scheme) team.
+Our Regulation and Compliance team is made up of the Water and Energy Regulation Compliance team and the ESS (Energy Savings Scheme) team.

 The team’s primary functions include: